Social skills are so ingrained in our daily lives and interactions with others that we rarely, if ever, stop to think about them.

 Stopping their story and asking if the listener has a similar experience or making a connection in another way is a key skill that children need to be able to navigate the complex world of today.
 Providing a foundation of a predictable structure that the child can apply across nearly any social setting provides them with the ability to connect on a personal level with their peers, family, teachers, and others they may encounter.

-Ascend Autism provides a social skills work program in Westchester, NY and Fairfield County, CT that’s focused on delivering superior outcomes by compassionate professionals.
-Contact Ascend Autism at 877.323.8668 today and discover the many ways your child can successfully navigate their world and beyond.
+Ascend Autism provides a social skills work program in Westchester, NY, and Fairfield County, CT that focuses on delivering superior outcomes by compassionate professionals.
+Contact Ascend Autism today by calling 877.323.8668 or completing our secure online form and discover the many ways your child can successfully navigate their world and beyond.